 CSET Course Registration Fee

-Tuition is $1,600.00 for the online course.
-The hands-on laboratory will be an additional fee.
+Tuition per student is $800.00 for each online module.
+The optional hands-on laboratory will be an additional fee.
 Registration is limited to 22 individuals and will be accepted on a first come first serve basis.
 Course materials are included with tuition.
-You may register and pay on-line at www.wichita.edu/conferences/cset.
+You may register and pay on-line.

-The cost for the lab is $755 and will take place on May 4-5 at the National Center
+The cost for the lab is $755 and will be held at the National Center for Aviation

-for Aviation Training (NCAT) in Wichita, KS.
-Details about the lab course can be found
+Training (NCAT) in Wichita, KS.
+Details about the lab course will be available at

 This lab provides students with hands-on experiences on prepreg cutting, manual layup and bagging of simple laminated composite parts, non-destructive inspection and scarf repair.
 The hands-on lab is strongly recommended for individuals who attend CSET or CMfgT courses.
 Students can enroll in the lab course by completing the enrollment instructions at the following link http://badges.wichita.edu/node/86.
 Student will need to complete the application for graduate badges.